-3.7 Are spectrum licences able to be traded or sub-licensed and if so on what conditions?
+3.6 Are spectrum licences able to be assigned, traded or sublicensed and if so on what conditions?

-Yes.
-Rights of use of frequencies that were not specified by ANACOM in the National Frequency Table (QNAF), as nontradable or not allowing sub-licensing can be transferred/sublicensed to third parties, subject to the prior authorisation of ANACOM and to a prior non-binding opinion of the Competition Authority.
+Rights of use of frequencies can be transferred or sub-licensed in accordance with the conditions associated with such rights of use, provided that the National Frequency Table does not prevent such operations and subject to the prior authorisation of ANACOM and to a non-binding opinion from the Competition Authority.